finite-colin-machine/ME-405-Romi/README.md

 **Figure 5:** Planner Task State Transition Diagram

+The robot control task is the outer loop of our system control, as seen in Figure XXXXXXXXXXXXX.
+In State 1, This task takes in the translational velocity and yaw rate setpoints calculated by the driving mode task, as well as the actual wheel velocities calculated by the motor control task.
+Using the individual wheel velocities, this task calculates the actual translational velocity, and using the heading data from the IMU, calculates the actual yaw rate of Romi.
+PI Control (proportional and integral control) is performed on these values to calculate a velocity request and a yaw rate request, which are converted to a left and right wheel speed request, which are then sent to the individual wheel control tasks using shares.
+In State 0, the timer used to calculate the integral error for integral control is continuously reset to avoid integral error buildup while the control is off.

 ![Robot Control Task](images/robot-control-task.png "Robot Control Task")

 **Figure 5:** Robot Control Task State Transition Diagram

+The motor control tasks act similarly to the overall robot control.
+They take in the setpoints for wheel velocity calculated by robot control and perform PI control on them to determine the duty cycle percentage that is sent to each motor.
+The actual velocities are sent to the robot control task when they are measured.
+Like the robot control, State 0 updates the encoder each pass-through to avoid integral error buildup.

 ![Motor Control Task](images/motor-control-task.png "Motor Control Task")